proxmox/ceph/ceph/doc/cephfs/cephfs-mirroring.rst

     }
   }

-`Peers` section in the command output above shows the peer information such as unique peer-id (UUID) and specification.
-The peer-id is required to remove an existing peer as mentioned in the `Mirror Module and Interface` section.
+The `Peers` section in the command output above shows the peer information including the unique peer-id (UUID) and specification.
+The peer-id is required when removing an existing peer as mentioned in the `Mirror Module and Interface` section.

-Command with `fs mirror peer status` prefix provide peer synchronization status.
+Commands prefixed with `fs mirror peer status` provide peer synchronization status.
 This command is of format `filesystem-name@filesystem-id peer-uuid`::

   $ ceph --admin-daemon /var/run/ceph/cephfs-mirror.asok fs mirror peer status cephfs@360 a2dc7784-e7a1-4723-b103-03ee8d8768f8